marcbachmann/cel-js/README.md

 })
 ```

-Set `homogeneousAggregateLiterals` to `false` if you need aggregate literals to accept mixed element/key/value types without wrapping everything in `dyn(...)`.
+- Set `homogeneousAggregateLiterals` to `false` if you need aggregate literals to accept mixed element/key/value types without wrapping everything in `dyn(...)`.
+- Set `enableOptionalTypes` to `true` to activate optional chaining.

 #### Environment Methods